Printing

 - : string -> unit = <fun>

-They both take a string as input and return a value of type unit
+They both take a string as input and return a value of type unit,

 which we haven't seen before.
 There is only one value of this type,

-and is also pronounced "unit".
-So unit
+which is written () and is also pronounced "unit".
+So unit is like

-, except there is one fewer value of type unit
+bool, except there is one fewer value of type unit than there is of

-.
+bool.
 Unit is therefore used when you need to take an argument or

 return a value, but there's no interesting value to pass or return.
 Unit